mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 key components in the construction of jump drives.

-The initial plan was for a conglomerate of local companies to ship the materials offworld on mid- to long-range freighters, to be used in shipyards located elsewhere.
+The initial plan was for a conglomerate of local companies to ship the materials offworld on mid-to long-range freighters, to be used in shipyards located elsewhere.
 Much to everyone's surprise, the megacorporation GSbAG orchestrated a hostile takeover